 8. Be sure to take extra care with your children's personal belongings.

 When you're in the middle of moving house, it's easy to lose sight of children's personal belongings.
-Be sure to take extra precautions to avoid losing or damaging them in the process.
-Pack their things carefully and label them clearly.
-You can also make a list of the most important things and make sure they are at hand throughout the moving process.
+Be sure to take extra precautions to prevent them from getting lost or damaged in the process.
+Sometimes it can be helpful to simply hire a Furniture storage service.
+Remember to pack your things carefully and label them clearly.
+You can also make a list of the most important things and make sure they are at hand during the whole moving process.

 9. Practice patience and empathy with your children during the move.

-Moving house can be a stressful and anxious time for children, and it is important that you practice patience and empathy with them.
+Moving house can be a stressful and anxious time for children, and it is important that you practise patience and empathy with them.
 Listen to their concerns and try to answer their questions clearly and honestly.
-Encourage them to express their emotions and try to be supportive at all times.
+Encourage them to express their emotions and try to support them at all times.

 10. Discover together the new place where you will move to.